kfatehi/docs.harbur.io/source/technical/index.rst

     sudo nsenter --target $(docker inspect --format {{.State.Pid}} <container_name_or_id>) --mount --uts --ipc --net --pid

 *WARNING*: When you enter inside an App's container, you break the seal of the container.
 Either you should really know what you're doing or you're advised not enter.
-Any changes that are done directly on the container are not portable/upgradable/scalable.
-Installing/configuring things directly on the container is not persistent in time.
+Any changes that are done directly on the container are not portable, upgradable nor scalable.
+Installing or configuring things directly on the container is not persistent in time.
 Entering inside the container should be used for forensic analysis only.